La Parka (wrestler)

-Jesús Alfonso Huerta Escoboza (January 4, 1966 – January 11, 2020) was a Mexican luchador enmascarado, or masked professional wrestler, better known as La Parka (or La Parka II to distinguish him from the original La Parka) who worked for the Mexican professional wrestling promotion AAA from the mid-1990s until 2019.
+Jesús Alfonso Huerta Escoboza (January 4, 1966 – January 11, 2020), better known as La Parka, was a Mexican luchador enmascarado, or masked professional wrestler, who worked for the Mexican professional wrestling promotion AAA from the mid-1990s until 2019.
 On January 11, 2020, Huerta died from complications arising from injuries that he sustained from a botched move during an October 2019 match.

-Escoboza was not the first wrestler to use the ring name "La Parka", Adolfo Tapia was the original La Parka but did not own either the name or the character.
+Escoboza was not the first wrestler to use the ring name "La Parka".
+Adolfo Tapia was the original La Parka but did not own either the name or the character.
 In the late 1990s, Escoboza was billed as La Parka Jr. and then in 2003 he became the "official" La Parka while Tapia was forced to stop using the name and instead became known as L.A.
 Park.
+On March 22, 2025, AAA introduced a third La Parka portrayed by Brazo de Oro Jr.

 In 2020, he was posthumously inducted into the AAA Hall of Fame.

 Professional wrestling career

 Early career (1987–1995)

 Escoboza made his debut in 1987, working as Bello Sexy.
-After working as Bello Sexy for five years he changed his gimmick to Maligno (Spanish for "Evil"), which he used until 1995.
-In this time period he also briefly worked as Crater and Santa Esmarela.
+Five years later, he changed his gimmick to Maligno (Spanish for "Evil"), which he used until 1995.
+During this time, he also briefly worked as Crater and Santa Esmarela.